rinyakok/homeassistant_idokep/README.md

 <ins>Manual:</ins>

-Copy directory custom_components/idokep to your <config dir>/custom_components directory.
+- Copy directory idokep to your <config dir>/custom_components directory.

-Restart Home-Assistant.
+- Restart Home-Assistant

-Add new integration in Home Assistant under Settings -> Devices & services.
+- Add new integration in Home Assistant under Settings -> Devices & services

-Enter the name of location in configuration window.
-(It shall be the same to the end string of URL in web browser when you get the forecast data)
-    e.g.: **Pécs**  (https://www.idokep.hu/elorejelzes/Pécs)
+- Enter the name of location in configuration window.
+(It shall be the same to the end string of URL in web browser when you get the forecast data) e.g.: **Pécs**  (https://www.idokep.hu/elorejelzes/Pécs)

 ## How it works